 What’s the ratio of your positive words to your negative ones?
-You’re creating an optimistic or pessimistic outlook by the language you use.
-Plus the things you think and say give you some clues as to your future success and happiness. (read Learned Optimism)
+You’re creating an optimistic or pessimistic outlook with the language you use.
+Plus, the things you think and say give you some clues as to your future success and happiness. (read Learned Optimism)

 It’s a real challenge for some people to pay attention to their thoughts, especially in the beginning.
 If this is the case for you, try this:

 Invest in this great happiness activity when life sucks.

 All you need is a place to write and think and imagine.
 Take twenty or thirty minutes to imagine your life next year, in five years, or in ten.
 Everything is just as you want it to be; it all turned out fabulously.
 You’re living the life of your dreams.

 Write it down.
 What does it look like, how do you feel, what are you doing?
 What amazing things have you accomplished?
 Don’t worry about how you did it, just that you have.

 Get the best out of this happiness activity – be persistent.
 Consistent practice helps you build your optimist muscle.
 Write daily for a month.
 You can read more about it here.

 It might not come easily at first, but keep going.
 Be patient, and be positive…eventually things come together.

 In the comments below, I’d love to hear from you.
 How do you manage that ‘life sucks’ period?